istio/istio.io/content/docs/concepts/security/index.md

 namespace.
 Istio also requires mesh-wide and namespace-wide policies to have the specific name `default`.

-If a service has no matching policies, the service behaves as if the following `empty-policy` policy applies:
+If a service has no matching policies, both transport authentication and origin authentication are disabled.

-{{< text yaml >}}
-apiVersion: "authentication.istio.io/v1alpha1"
-kind: "Policy"
-metadata:
-  name: "empty-policy"
-spec:
-{{< /text >}}

-This policy disables both transport authentication and origin authentication.

 #### Transport authentication